bharath-785/OWASP/README.md

 No cloud API keys required to run this.
 Everything here runs entirely on your own machine, against your own local model, with synthetic data.

+For LLM Tool and Findings please go over to other branches in this repo.

 ## Why this exists

 Reading the OWASP LLM Top 10 and Agentic Top 10 documents is a good start, but security concepts stick a lot better once you've actually tried to break something yourself.
 This repo is my running log of doing exactly that - one vulnerability pattern at a time, starting with **LLM01: Prompt Injection**.